Environmental work so far

 Wildlife and biodiversity

-- Churchyards Ecology Survey in progress, 31 sites visited so far (Greater London wide, with Dioceses of Chelmsford, Southwark and Rochester)
+- Churchyards for London in progress, 31 sites visited and surveyed so far (Greater London wide, with Dioceses of Chelmsford, Southwark and Rochester)

 - DAC advice on wildlife in churchyards